 - 1. Shut off the external gas supply by closing the external gas supply ball valve. - 2.
 Locate the port on the top of the NATURAL GAS High Gas Pressure Switch (see Figure 5-3) and loosen the screw inside a few turns to open it.
 Do not remove this screw completely.
 Alternatively, you can remove the 1/4 inch plug shown in the top half of Figure 5-3 and install a hose barb fitting in that location. - 3.
 Attach one end of the plastic tubing to the port or barb fitting and the other end to a 0 16" W.C.
 (0 4.0 kPa) manometer. - 4.
-Apply the reading of the manifold pressure taken in Step 15 of Section 4.4 and plug it into the following formulas, which calculate the maximum allowable gas pressure: - Natural Gas Pressure → \\\\\ x 1.5 = \\\\ max gas pressure - 5.
+Apply the reading of the manifold pressure taken in Step 15 of section 4.5.1 (Natural Gas train) and/or 4.5.2 (Propane gas train), and plug them into the following formulas, which calculate the maximum allowable gas pressure: - Natural Gas Pressure → \\\\\ x 1.5 = \\\\ max gas pressure - Propane Gas Pressure → \\\\\ x 1.5 = \\\\ max gas pressure - 5.
 Remove the cover from the High Gas Pressure switch and set the dial indicator to 20 (the maximum). - 6.
 Open the external gas supply ball valve upstream of the unit. - 7.
-Start the unit in MANUAL mode and adjust the Air/Fuel Valve position to bring the unit up to 100%. - 8.
+Start the unit in MANUAL mode and adjust the Air/Fuel Valve position to bring the unit up to 100%, - 8.
 Slowly increase the manifold gas supply pressure by turning the Gas Pressure Adjustment Screw in the Downstream SSOV (see Figure 5-2) while reading the CO level on the combustion analyzer.
 Adjust the manifold pressure until the CO reading is 300 ppm.
 Note the number of turns you make, as you will turn it back to its original position in step 11, below.